-- (84) Regulatory capital includes solvency control levels consisting of at least the Risk Based Capital (RBC) as supervisory target capital level and a Minimum Capital Requirement (MCR) for the lower bound for the RBC. - 1.
+- (84) Regulatory capital includes solvency control levels consisting of at least the RBC as supervisory target capital level and a MCR for the lower bound for the RBC. - 1.
 The RBC cannot be less than the MCR level. - 2.
-MCR provide the basis of a lower bound for the RBC and serves as the ultimate safety net for the protection of policyholder interests. - 3.
-MCR is the 1/3 of RBC level (it is not to fall below 25% nor exceed 45% of RBC). - (85) Supervisory Target Capital Level, shall be viewed as a benchmark which refer RBC Level, is a target level between a 130% solvency ratio which represent the available capital over the regulatory capital and at minimum 100%, below which supervisory actions of increasing intensity will be taken to restore the financial position of the insurer to at least the RBC level or reduce the level of risk undertaken. - (86) Insurers are required to operate at capital levels above the Internal Targets which should be set above Supervisory Target Level.
+MCR provides the basis of a lower bound for the RBC and serves as the ultimate safety net for the protection of policyholder interests. - 3.
+MCR is 1/3 of RBC level (it is not to fall below 25% nor exceed 45% of RBC). - (85) Supervisory Target Capital Level, shall be viewed as a benchmark which refer RBC Level, is a target level between a 130% solvency ratio which represent the available capital over the regulatory capital and at minimum 100%, below which supervisory actions of increasing intensity will be taken to restore the financial position of the insurer to at least the RBC level or reduce the level of risk undertaken. - (86) Insurers are required to operate at capital levels above the Internal Targets which should be set above the Supervisory Target Level.
 The insurer shall ensure that the Internal Target Capital Level includes additional capacity to absorb unexpected losses beyond those that are covered by this Directive.
-The board of directors is primarily responsible for setting the Internal Target Capital Level of the insurer and ensuring that the insurer has in place an appropriate capital management plan. - (87) In the case of the insurer's Solvency Ratio is below the Supervisory Target Capital Level, Insurance Board shall restrict the declarations and payments of cash dividend (except for payment of tax on bonus share).
-All declarations and payments of any dividend are subject to the prior written approval of Insurance Board.
+The board of directors is primarily responsible for setting the Internal Target Capital Level of the insurer and ensuring that the insurer has in place an appropriate capital management plan. - (87) In the case of the insurer's Solvency Ratio being below the Supervisory Target Capital Level, The Authority shall restrict the declarations and payments of cash dividend (except for payment of tax on bonus share).
+All declarations and payments of any dividend are subject to the prior written approval of the Authority.